vladimir-d/BoxView/README.md

 ## Basic usage

 The BoxView uses **items** array to arrange its subviews.
-Each item is of type **BoxItem**, and it encapsulate the view together with the layout information.
+Each item is of type **BoxItem**, and it encapsulates the view together with the layout information.
 So to layout some views using BoxView we have to create BoxItem from each view and add these items to BoxView.

 ####  Creating boxItems
 There are some methods implemented in BoxItem and in UIView extension to create BoxItems for most common layouts.
 For example: